I hope I can help. I think you will need to get log files before anyone can help you.

 █ Matthew Rosenblatt, and I do lots of things.

-█ My company, BurstAV, specializes in A/V Systems Design as well as VOIP Hardware Sales.
+█ My company, BurstAV, specializes in A/V Systems Design and integration.

 █ I also own ConcertCables.
 We build power/data cables for the entertainment industry.